 - 8.5.3 The waste hauler must provide the Facility operator or a designated representative with a sample of the waste to ensure compliance with discharge limits and requirements prior to the discharge of hauled waste. - 8.5.4 The waste hauler must discharge all wastes at the location designated by the Authority or its representative.
-Discharge may not occur without prior notice to the plant operator and without supervision by plant personnel. - 8.5.5 Authority septage waste disposal facilities are available for use only for those septage wastes originating within the limits of the City of Warwick.
-Wastes cannot be discharged to the Authority's facility without completion and presentation of a Waste Hauler Manifest form. - 8.5.6 Any person and/or corporation that knowingly makes, authorizes, solicits, aids, or attempts to make any false statement, representation, or certification in any permit application, manifest form, record report or other document filed or required to be maintained pursuant to a permit or the current Rules and Regulations, or who falsifies, tampers with, bypasses, or knowingly renders inaccurate any monitoring device, testing method or testing samples required under a permit or the current Rules and Regulations, shall be subject to immediate revocation of their permit and will be subject to penalty. - 8.5.7 Any person that fails to complete Waste Hauler Manifest Forms and/or Septage Dumping Log Forms will be subject to a fine of fifty dollars and 00/100 (\$50.00) per incident. - 8.5.8 Any violation of the Authority's Rules and Regulations or of a condition of a permit issued pursuant to the Rules and Regulations shall be subject to a maximum fine of twenty-five thousand dollars and 00/100 (\$25,000.00) per day/per violation, and/or suspension or revocation of a permit to discharge septage at the Authority's facilities.
+Discharge may not occur without prior notice to the facility operator and without supervision by facility personnel. - 8.5.5 Authority septic waste disposal facilities are available for use only for those septic wastes originating within the limits of the City of Warwick.
+Wastes cannot be discharged to the Authority's facility without completion and presentation of a Waste Hauler Manifest form. - 8.5.6 Disposal of mixed wastes or domestic septic waste blended with commercial waste is prohibited. - 8.5.7 Any person and/or corporation that knowingly makes, authorizes, solicits, aids, or attempts to make any false statement, representation, or certification in any permit application, manifest form, record report or other document filed or required to be maintained pursuant to a permit or the current Rules and Regulations, or who falsifies, tampers with, bypasses, or knowingly renders inaccurate any monitoring device, testing method or testing samples required under a permit or the current Rules and Regulations, shall be subject to immediate revocation of their permit and will be subject to penalty. - 8.5.8 Any person that fails to complete Waste Hauler Manifest Forms and/or Septic Waste Dumping Log Forms will be subject to a fine of fifty dollars and 00/100 (\$50.00) per incident. - 8.5.9 Any violation of the Authority's Rules and Regulations or of a condition of a permit issued pursuant to the Rules and Regulations shall be subject to a maximum fine of twenty-five thousand dollars and 00/100 (\$25,000.00) per day/per violation, and/or suspension or revocation of a permit to discharge septic waste at the Authority's facilities.